corrode/corrode.github.io/content/learn/migration-guides/typescript-to-rust/index.md

 ## Ecosystem Maturity

 NPM gives you more packages, but Rust's ecosystem is of excellent quality and growing rapidly.

+> "Rust really feels modern.
+There's a rich cargo crate ecosystem, a formatter, flame graphs, and the paradigms are very functional, but you're not forced to use them.
+Having a rich data structure ecosystem in the standard library, being able to process vectors with all the functions that many developers are used to these days, really felt refreshing.
+Especially for a team with largely a background in TypeScript."
+>
+> [Jeff Kao](https://corrode.dev/podcast/s05e08-radar/?t=08%3A55), Staff Engineer at Radar ([Rust in Production, S05E08](https://corrode.dev/podcast/s05e08-radar/?t=08%3A55))

 > In September 2022 over 2.1 million packages were reported being listed in the npm registry, making it the biggest single language code repository on Earth -- Source: [Nodejs.org](https://nodejs.org/en/learn/getting-started/an-introduction-to-the-npm-package-manager)